My Computer Is Frozen And Control Alt Delete Not Working (Solved)

 If the Ctrl+Alt+Delete buttons on your computer are not responding or your computer is frozen, you’re not the only one experiencing this.
 The Ctrl+Alt+Dlt sequence is used to launch Task Manager or lock your laptop.

 There are several methods for fixing it, but among several factors responsible for this issue are malicious software, corrupted system files, or a faulty keyboard.
-You don’t have to try each one; just choose the one that works for you and unfreezes your laptop.
+You don’t have to try each; just choose the one that works and unfreezes your laptop.

 Why My Computer Is Frozen, And Control Alt Delete Not Working?
 (Causes)

-Your computer can freeze or not respond when you press Control Alt Delete if it is deadlocked.
+If it is deadlocked, your computer can freeze or not respond when you press Control Alt Delete.
 The keyboard driver of your system could also be corrupted or out of date, thus demanding that you update it.
 You can achieve this automatically or manually.

-Another reason why your computer may likely freeze and the Control Alt Delete combination will not work is when a third-party software makes modifications to your registry and changes the default value.
+Another reason your computer may likely freeze and the Control Alt Delete combination will not work is when a third-party software modifies your registry and changes the default value.

 Solutions For Why My Computer Is Frozen And Control Alt Delete Not Working (Fixed)